 When you invest in the Community Energy Fund you are investing in, and becoming a Member, of the Low Carbon Hub IPS Limited.
-As the Low Carbon Hub IPS Limited has been incorporated with limited liability, the liability of its Members will be limited to the amount paid for their shares.
+As the Low Carbon Hub IPS Limited has been incorporated with limited liability, the liability of its Members will be limited to their current shareholding.
+This means you may lose some or all of your capital.